 Flaxseeds and flaxseed oil

 Vegetarians and those who don’t like fish or seafood might prefer to try flaxseed oil.
 It has a near equal amount of omega-3s to fatty fish.
 Add a tablespoon or two to smoothies, or sprinkle ground flaxseeds into cereal, porridge, vegetables or homemade baked goods.
-Other non-fish omega 3s can be found in walnuts, pumpkin seeds, avocadoes and legumes.
+Other non-fish omega-3s can be found in walnuts, pumpkin seeds, avocadoes and legumes.

 Not only did spinach make Popeye strong, it would also have strengthened his immunity from disease.
 Dark-coloured fruits and vegetables, including spinach, are the best way to get vitamin A into our bodies, and help to keep the digestive system running efficiently.
 Spinach is also rich in lutein and zeoxanthin – carotenoids that have been shown to reduce cancer risk.
 Spinach also contains folate, which is needed for cell reproduction and cellular repair.

 These are usually deep orange in colour and, as complex carbohydrates, are high in beta carotene, manganese, vitamin B6 and vitamin C. They are also powerful antioxidants that help to heal inflammation in the body.
-Sweet potatoes contain the mineral copper, which facilitates collagen production, which helps ward off loose, thin skin.
+Sweet potatoes contain the mineral copper, which facilitates collagen production, which helping to ward off loose, thin skin.
 (Carrots are also high in beta-carotene.
 To ensure optimal nutrient intake, cook or steam carrots whole and cut them up afterwards.
 This helps retain more nutrients and gives them a sweeter taste.)

 Beans and legumes